google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/index.md

 ### Never completely hide content

 Be careful when choosing what content to hide or show depending on screen size.
-Don't simply hide content just because you can't fit it on screen.
+Don't simply hide content just because you can't fit it on the screen.
 Screen size is not a definitive indication of what a user may want.
-For example, eliminating the pollen count from the weather forecast could be a serious issue for spring time allergy sufferers who need the information to determine if they can go outside or not.
+For example, eliminating the pollen count from the weather forecast could be a serious issue for spring-time allergy sufferers who need the information to determine if they can go outside or not.